 Mitigation measures are measures envisaged to prevent, reduce and, as fully as possible, offset any significant adverse impacts on the environment of implementing the Plan.
 Various environmental sensitivities and issues have been communicated to the Councils through the SEA, Appropriate Assessment (AA) and Strategic Flood Risk Assessment (SFRA) processes.
-By integrating all related recommendations into the Draft Plan, the Councils have ensured that both the beneficial environmental effects of implementing the Plan have been and will be maximised and that potential adverse effects have been and will be avoided, reduced or offset.
+These measures also apply to Proposed Material Alterations.
+By integrating all related recommendations into the Draft Plan, the Councils have helped to ensure that both the beneficial environmental effects of implementing the Plan have been and will be maximised and that potential adverse effects have been and will be avoided, reduced or offset.

-Mitigation was achieved through:
+Mitigation as part of the Draft Plan preparation/SEA process was achieved through:

-- Strategic work undertaken by the Councils to ensure contribution towards environmental protection and sustainable development; - Considering alternatives for the Plan; - The integration of environmental considerations into zoning provisions of the Plan; - The integration of individual SEA, AA and SFRA provisions into the text of the Joint Local Area Plan; and - The integration of individual provisions into the text of the existing, already in force, County Development Plans.
+- Strategic work undertaken by the Councils to ensure contribution towards environmental protection and sustainable development; - Considering alternatives for the Plan, to which the Proposed Material Alterations relate; - The integration of environmental considerations into zoning provisions of the Plan, to which the Proposed Material Alterations relate; - The integration of individual SEA, AA and SFRA provisions into the text of the Joint Local Area Plan, to which the Proposed Material Alterations relate; and - The integration of individual provisions into the text of the existing, already in force, County Development Plans.